maniacalhamster/CamryHybridInventory/README.md

 ## Setup

+1. Set appropriate zipcode and radius in `config.json`

-1. Run the script that retrieves data with `node script.mjs`.
+2. Run the script that retrieves data with `node script.mjs`.

-2. Import the powershell module with `Import-Module .\CamryInventory.psm1`.
+3. Import the powershell module with `Import-Module .\CamryInventory.psm1`.

 ## Example Usage